Advising FAQs

 - What are good introductory classes for the Speech and Hearing major?

-The Department of Speech, Language and Hearing Sciences (SPHS) offers two classes that are most appropriate for those exploring the majors at IU.
-These are SPHS S106: Hearing Science: An Overview and SPHS S108: Speech and Language Science: An Overview.
-S106 and S108 are survey courses that cover a range of topics within the speech, language and hearing fields, including audiology and speech-language pathology.
+The Department of Speech, Language and Hearing Sciences (SLHS) offers an introductory class that is most appropriate for those exploring the majors at IU.
+This is SLHS-S 104 “Human Communication and Its Disorders”.
+S104 is a survey course that cover a range of topics within the speech, language and hearing fields, including audiology and speech-language pathology.

-SPHS S111 is an introductory course that covers the science of speech production.
-A Critical Approaches course also might be of interest to you: COLL E105 Read My Lips!.
-This course is taught by a professor in the Department of Speech and Hearing Sciences and provides an introductory view of the field, even though it is not targeted specifically to SPHS majors.
+SLHS-S 111 “Introduction to Phonetics for SLHS” is an introductory course that covers the science of speech production.
+One Critical Approaches course also might be of interest to you: What’s Special about Human Speech?”
+This course is taught by a professor in the Department of Speech and Hearing Sciences and explores “the physical, biological and psychological processes important for speech production and perception as related to the two theories regarding the evolution of speech”.

 - What degree will I get if I major in Speech and Hearing Sciences, and what are the graduation requirements?